rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 included as part of System Demos at the end of each Agile sprint.

 The sections of this tutorial:
-   1. Get an instance of it on <a href="#UseDockerImage">Docker</a> or your own machine.
+   1. Get an instance of all the components in <a href="#UseDockerImage">Docker</a> or install on your own machine.
-   2. Perform the workflow as you watch a sample script run.
-   3. Examine each step in the run, with commentary.
-   4. Customize for yourself.
+   2. Get the sample code from GitHub and see how it works.
+   3. Leverage the samples to create your own.
    <br /><br />

-## Why The software
+## Why this software?

 Selenium was created for functional testing.
 Selenium controls (automates) the keyboard and mouse, emulating human end-users.